 Do ask any of our welcomers if you have any questions, and they will happily explain where everything is and what is going on!

 We have a full programme for children and young people at our 10.30am service.
 Children and young people stay with their parents at the start of the service as we worship in song together before children and youth go to their groups.
-There is a creche for under 3s, and four age based groups (Cool Christians
+There is are groups for 0-4 years olds (J.A.M.
+Tots) and 4-11 years (J.A.M Kids).
+We also have a group for the Youth of St Stephen's.

 If you are new you are welcome to go out with your child/children to settle them in.
 (You will later be asked to complete a simple registration form so that we have everything we need to know).